 How are adaptogens used in skincare routines for hydration and balance?

-Adaptogens in skincare are often incorporated into moisturizers, serums, and masks as part of a routine that prioritizes a steady, supportive approach.
-They’re typically chosen for formulas that help skin feel comfortable and stay balanced, especially in environments or schedules that can leave it feeling stressed.
+Adaptogens in skincare are often used in moisturizers, serums, and masks as part of routines that prioritizes a steady, supportive rhythm.
+They’re often chosen for formulas intended to help skin feel more settled or comfortable when a routine includes strong actives or during seasonal shifts.

 Can adaptogen skincare be suitable for sensitive or reactive skin?

-Many adaptogen-based creams and serums are formulated with gentle textures that may work well for different skin types, including those prone to sensitivities.
-As with any new botanical ingredient, a patch test is recommended before introducing it fully into your routine.
+Many adaptogen-based products are formulated with gentle textures that may work for a range of skin types, including those prone to sensitivity.
+As with any new botanical ingredient, a patch test is recommended before fully incorporating it into your routine.

 When is the best time to apply an adaptogen moisturizer or serum?

-Adaptogen-rich products can be used in the morning or evening, though they’re often placed later in the skincare sequence—after cleansing and serums, and before richer creams or facial oils.
-This placement allows them to act as a cushion layer in glow-supportive routines.
+Adaptogen-rich products can be used in the morning or evening, but they’re often placed after cleansing and serums, and before richer creams or facial oils.
+This placement lets them function as a soft, cushioning layer in glow-supportive routines.

 RELATED GLOW STORIES